 Click here to view an abbreviated High School 2016-2017 Course Catalog.

 |Science (at least 1 lab course is required)||12|

 *Transfer allowances are made for lateral entry students.

-Each student must complete 15 hours of community service / year at Odyssey.
+Each student must complete 15 hours of community service / year at Odyssey School.
 These service and academic requirements surpass typical graduation requirements creating a strong pathway into college and career.

 Standard courses are graded on a 4.0 scale; Honors courses are graded on a 5.0 scale.
 The minimum passing grade is a C-.
 Teachers use a 10-point grading scale for letter grades.
 While we do not offer isolated AP classes, honors students who wish to take AP tests independently will be supported.

 AC = Honors STD = Standard AP = Advanced Placed